2024-25 Edition

 Affiliate Faculty

 Kei Akagi, B.A.
-International Christian University, Chancellor's Professor of Music; Asian American Studies
+International Christian University, Professor Emeritus of Music; Asian American Studies

 Swethaa Ballakrishnen, Ph.D.
-Stanford University, Assistant Professor of Law; Asian American Studies; Criminology, Law and Society; Sociology
+Stanford University, Associate Dean for Faculty Research and Development and Professor of Law; Asian American Studies; Criminology, Law and Society; Sociology

 Nahum D. Chandler, Ph.D.
 University of Chicago, Professor of African American Studies; Asian American Studies; Comparative Literature; English; European Languages and Studies (modern philosophy, intellectual history, history of the human sciences)